Knowing how to get rid of mold in showers, and keep it from returning, can save you both time and money. It can also protect your family’s health.

 Hang the towels.
 Kids are notorious for tossing their damp bath towels on the floor.
 Not only is this an annoying habit, the towels can never dry so they just add to the moist environment that promotes mold growth.
 If your kids are too young to understand how to use a towel rack (or if, like mine, they broke your rack by using it to do chin-ups), consider installing simple wall hooks to make it easier for them to hang towels after each use.

 Clean it regularly.
 Even with daily attention, you’ll still need to clean the bathroom regularly.
-Consider using the weekly bathroom cleaning routine from my printable chore charts, or come up with your own!
+Consider using the weekly bathroom cleaning routine or follow your own.

-A few minutes of work getting it clean, followed by regular daily attention, is all it takes to keep your bathroom mold and mildew free.
-Happy housekeeping!
+A few minutes of work to get it clean followed by regular daily attention is all it takes to get rid of shower mold and mildew and keep it away for good.